RSNA Announces Results of Cervical Spine Fracture AI Challenge

 To create the ground truth dataset, the challenge planning task force collected imaging data sourced from 12 sites on six continents, including more than 1,400 CT exams with diagnosed cervical spine fractures, and a roughly equal number of negative exams.
 To aid researchers in training their detection algorithms, spine radiology specialists from the ASNR and ASSR provided expert image level annotations to a subset of these images to indicate the presence, vertebral level and location of any cervical spine fractures.

-For the challenge competition, contestants attempted to develop machine learning models that matched the radiologists' performance in detecting and localizing fractures within the seven vertebrae that comprise the cervical spine.The top eight teams in the RSNA Cervical Spine Fracture AI Challenge are:
+For the challenge competition, contestants attempted to develop machine learning models that matched the radiologists' performance in detecting and localizing fractures within the seven vertebrae that comprise the cervical spine.The top eight competitors and teams in the RSNA Cervical Spine Fracture AI Challenge are:

 - Qishen Ha